Plan an overland journey the right way

 It is essential you do as much visa research as possible.
 A good place to start is my travel visa page for some practical examples.

-Other obstacles you should make notes about include: wars, political unrest, natural disasters, seasonal climate, and safety.
+Other obstacles you should make notes about include: wars, political unrest, natural disasters, seasonal climate and safety.

-Are some countries difficult to travel at certain times of the year eg, flooding, snow, drought.
+Examples: Are some countries difficult to travel at certain times of the year eg, flooding, snow, drought.

 Are there some countries on your route that are politically unstable? (check to see if there are any elections coming up)

 So your route is set.
-You should by now have a line drawn from destination A to destination Z. Along with notes on visas etc. The next thing you need to do is work out how long you want this overland journey to be, and how long it really will take.
+You should by now have a line drawn from destination A to destination Z. Along with notes on visas etc. The next thing you need to do is work out how long you want this overland journey to be and how long it really will take.

 You'll need to write down next to your notes for each country how long you plan on spending in it.